 Ten tips for IT self-service success

 - Focus of what’s needed for employee adoption from the outset.
 Because employees won’t automatically use the new self-service capabilities just because they do so in their personal lives.
 There are a number of things to get right here.
 Firstly, corporate self-service capabilities need to be as good as their consumer-world counterparts.
 Secondly, as in tip #3 below, there’s people change – not just technology change – to be managed here.
+It’s key among the tips for IT self-service success.

 - Make self-service about a better employee experience not cost savings.
 When a new solution is introduced to save money, it’s likely not something that employees will flock to use – there’s no personal motivation and possibly an inferior user experience.
 And limited use means limited or no ROI.
 However, when a self-service capability is created based on employee expectations, the higher usage volumes will allow the anticipated benefits to be achieved.